 - Feeling a lack of pleasure from everyday life

 - Not engaging in aftercare programs such as 12-step groups following treatment

 In some cases, there’s also something called “dry drunk” behavior that can occur.
 This means that even though a person hasn’t yet relapsed, they begin acting in many of the same ways they did when they were drinking.

-One of the most important things to do to prevent an alcohol relapse is to participate in your aftercare treatment plan or program.
-For most people who go to rehab for alcoholism the next step is to participate in a 12-step program, and this is extremely important to prevent relapse.
-A 12-step program provides support and accountability, both of which are so essential to avoiding relapse.
+Another important thing to do to prevent an alcohol relapse is to participate in your aftercare treatment plan or program.
+At any stage of recovery, participating in support groups, like a 12-step program, can help complement the benefits of professional treatment.
+Support groups provide support and accountability, both of which are so essential to avoiding relapse.

 You should also force yourself to wait before taking a drink, and don’t try to think about how you’ll avoid relapse every day of your life.
 Instead, as cliché as it may sound, take it one day at a time to avoid a relapse.
 Think only about the present moment and day, and worry about the rest when the time comes.

 For people who become overconfident in their ability to stay sober without aftercare, or who lose interest, the risk of relapse is much higher.
 Create your prevention plan while you’re still feeling strong and resolute in your recovery.
 If you are at a point where you feel like you could relapse, reach out for help or call someone who can support you.
 This is another advantage of a 12-step program.
 You’ll have a sponsor as well as other people from the group who can help you get through the urge to relapse.